 Students must successfully complete a minimum of nine credit hours in 300-level or above MCE courses, excluding MCE 490 and MCE 491.
 INE 439 meets this requirement.
-Students cannot earn credit hours for both INE 439 and MCE 439.

 Other Minors Offered by the College of Engineering

 Minor in Aerospace Engineering